mkhorasani/Streamlit-Authenticator/README.md

 ```
 ![](https://github.com/mkhorasani/Streamlit-Authenticator/blob/main/login_form.PNG)

 5. You can then use the returned name and authentication status to allow your verified user to proceed to any restricted content.
-Logging out will revert the authentication status to None and will delete the associated reauthentication cookie aswell.

 ```python
 if authentication_status: